HappyLawyer-DM/trivial_comedies/README.md

   scenes and cover painting (Base64-embedded) in a single document.
 No frameworks, no build step, no external requests, no cookies, no tracking, no server logic.
-- **The engine** is ~200 lines of vanilla JavaScript per game: scene graph, class bonuses, d20 checks against difficulty classes, three status meters, flag-based endings.
+- **The engine** is ~200 lines of vanilla JavaScript per game: scene graph, class bonuses, d20 checks against difficulty classes,  status meters, flag-based endings.
 - **`index.html`** is the landing page ("the shelf").
 It is fully static and works even in viewers without JavaScript.
 - **Note for local viewing on phones:** file previews (e.g. tapping an attachment on iOS)